Prospective NS Students

 Our Center Grants bring together the laboratories of molecular neuroscientists, behavioral neuroscientists, electrophysiologists, geneticists, biochemists, and clinicians to form dynamic research centers around topics such as Fear Learning and Memory, Affiliative Behavior, Aggression, Reproduction, Mental Disorders, Parkinson's Disease, and Alzheimer's Disease.

-Many of our students have co-advisors from diverse sub-disciplines within the Emory Neuroscience program, as well as having access to co-advisors from neighboring universities as CBN Scholars.
+Many of our students have co-advisors from diverse sub-disciplines within the Emory Neuroscience program, as well as having access to co-advisors from neighboring universities.

 Excellence in Research